platipusica/jampy-posfixaliases/README.md

 * The Complete Actions History on any virtual domain (or any other)
 * Virtual domain file Header and Footer (as bulk entries)
 * Individual email aliases records on/off (with bulk entries)
-* Custom Comments (ie Incident in ServiceNow)
+* Custom Comments (ie Incident in Service Ticketing Software)
 * Search on any records
 * Saving the content in Postmap binary file
+* Reports and Dashboard

 How does it work?
 =================

-This page is just a copy of https://github.com/platipusica/jampy-demo for now as an tempate.
+This page is just a copy of https://github.com/platipusica/jampy-demo for now as an template.
 The Aliases App will be done soon.

 Please visit Heroku App: